perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 ![Injection Token](./alianz-injection-token.JPG)

-To summarize, Alianz has been transforme
+To summarize, Alianz has been transformed from

 - Manual Update to Automate with Schematics (ng update, ng add)
 - Configure by Convention to Configure by Code

 ![Alianz Summary](./alianz-summary.JPG)

-NativeScript (Building Cross-platform mobile app with Native UI) by Stanimira Vlaeva
+NativeScript (Building Cross-platform mobile app with Native UI)

+by Stanimira Vlaeva

 Recently, there was NativeScript Hackathon making app for NGO.